bradcopenhaver/pizza-place/README.md

 ## Support and contact details

-If you have questions or comments, contact the authors at bradcopenhaver@gmail.com
+If you have questions or comments, contact the author at bradcopenhaver@gmail.com

 ## Technologies Used